oapicf/pinterest-sdk/clients/swift5/generated/docs/PinsAPI.md

 let pinId = "pinId_example" // String | Unique identifier of a Pin.
 let startDate = Date() // Date | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. let endDate = Date() // Date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
-Cannot be more than 90 days past start_date. let metricTypes = [pins_analytics_metric_types_parameter_inner()] // [PinsAnalyticsMetricTypesParameterInner] | Pin metric types to get data for.
+Cannot be more than 90 days past start_date. let metricTypes = ["metricTypes_example"] // [String] | Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>. let appTypes = "appTypes_example" // String | Apps or devices to get data for, default is all. (optional) (default to .all) let splitField = "splitField_example" // String | How to split the data into groups.
 Not including this param means data won't be split. (optional) (default to .noSplit) let adAccountId = "adAccountId_example" // String | Unique identifier of an ad account. (optional)